RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 ### Razor Pages
 Razor Pages is a relatively new feature of ASP.NET Core that was added with ASP.NET Core 2.x.
 Razor pages is a script centric MVC framework that relies on a single file, self-contained approach for Controller/View handling.
 Full MVC is very clear about the separation of Controller and View going so far as to completely moving the View and Controller into separate folders.

-RazorPages takes a different approach with Views that include code behind events that provide the Controller functionality.
+Razor Pages takes a different approach with Views that include code behind events that provide the Controller functionality.
 Script pages have request events like `OnGet()` and `OnPost()` that allow to handle specific operations against a razor page view.
 Code in Razor Pages can either be placed directly in the page in `@function()` block, or can be separated out into a separate class that sits side by side with the Razor Page templates.
 The functionality of Razor Pages is not very different than MVC as you still have controller like code that executes and passes its model data to the view.
 But the semantics of how the code and template are stored close to each other is very different.
 For the most part it's a matter of preference which approach you prefer.

 ## Summing Up
 So this concludes this very high level look at the .NET Core and ASP.NET Core Eco system.
 There's a lot to .NET Core and even more to ASP.NET Core and we'll explore much of that in this training.